A Morning Ritual for the Anxious Hours

 When you can barely get out of bed:

-- • Keep patch supplies on your nightstand
+- • Keep your patches on your nightstand

-- • Apply while still in bed, then give yourself 15 minutes before getting up
+- • Apply one while still in bed, then give yourself 15 minutes before getting up

 - • Use that time for breathwork: 4-7-8 breathing (inhale 4, hold 7, exhale 8)

-- • Let the patch start working before demanding too much of yourself
+- • Ease into the morning before demanding too much of yourself

 - • Be gentle with yourself—this is hard, and you're doing your best